Karan551/Calculator_Project/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
+- [Example resource 1](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - This helped me very much.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
+- [Example resource 2](https://javascript.info/dom-nodes) - This is an amazing article which helped me finally understand DOM Tree.
 I'd recommend it to anyone still learning this concept.